Shop By Category

-In addition, there are other contributing factors to developing stress incontinence such as obesity and high impact exercise.
+In addition, there are other contributing factors to developing stress incontinence such as obesity and high-impact exercise.
 Lung conditions or respiratory issues caused by smoking or disease can also lead to stress incontinence as they may cause an increase in coughing.

 This overactivity occurs when the detrusor muscle contracts and signals urgency even when your bladder is not full.
-The signal for urgency is often very short lived and your bladder muscles may release before you can make it to the restroom.
+The signal for urgency is often very short-lived and your bladder muscles may release before you can make it to the restroom.

 The causes of urge incontinence are less identifiable than those of stress incontinence.
 Urge incontinence could be caused by brain damage, which could prevent you from being able to counteract the signals sent to your brain to release your bladder.
 Similarly, if you’ve suffered from nerve damage or spine damage, these could result in an inability to stop a signal.
-Urinary infection could also cause urge incontinence and increase the urge to go, but these often go away when your infection does.
+A urinary infection could also cause urge incontinence and increase the urge to go, but these often go away when your infection does.

 When women go through menopause, their pelvic floor muscles also often get weaker.
 This is due to a few factors.
-Their body produces significantly less estrogen, the hormone responsible for the menstrual cycle, pregnancy changes and puberty.
+Their body produces significantly less estrogen, the hormone responsible for the menstrual cycle, pregnancy changes, and puberty.
 When the body stops making this hormone, women stop going through these changes, and as a result, the vaginal tissue becomes less elastic, the urethra lining may begin to thin, and the pelvic floor muscles weaken.

 In addition, if you have myofascial pelvic pain syndrome, you may experience urge incontinence as a result.
-If you experience burning when urinating, pain or feelings of heaviness in your bladder, speak to your physician.
+If you experience burning when urinating, pain, or feelings of heaviness in your bladder, speak to your physician.

-In men, urge incontinence is most commonly caused by surgeries to or damage to the prostate.
-This can include benign prostatic hyperplasia (BPH) which is enlargement of the prostate, prostate cancer surgeries, or other prostate cancer procedures and treatments.
+In men, urge incontinence is most commonly caused by surgeries or damage to the prostate.
+This can include benign prostatic hyperplasia (BPH) which is an enlargement of the prostate, prostate cancer surgeries, or other prostate cancer procedures and treatments.